Omar Sowe: New York Red Bulls

 On 11 September 2021, Sowe made the move to the New York Red Bulls MLS roster.
 He made his debut the same day, appearing as a 70th-minute substitute during a 1–1 draw with D.C.
 United.

 Following the 2022 season, his contract option was declined by New York.

 Breiðablik (loan)

-On March 24, 2022, New York announced that they had loaned Sowe to Breiðablik of the Icelandic Besta-deild karla.
-Sowe scored his first goal for the club on May 7, 2022, during a 5–1 victory over ÍA.
+On 24 March 2022, New York announced that they had loaned Sowe to Breiðablik of the Icelandic Besta-deild karla.
+Sowe scored his first goal for the club on 7 May 2022, during a 5–1 victory over ÍA.

 Leiknir Reykjavík

-On December 29, 2022, Sowe signed with Icelandic second division club Leiknir Reykjavík.
+On 29 December 2022, Sowe signed with Icelandic second division club Leiknir Reykjavík.

 ÍBV

-On November 4, 2024, Sowe signed with Besta deild karla club ÍBV.
+On 4 November 2024, Sowe joined Besta deild karla club ÍBV, signing a two-year contract.